pulumi/docs/content/docs/guides/scim/azuread.md

 ## Enabling Automatic Provisioning

-* Navigate to the Azure Active Directory where you have configured Single Sign On using SAML with Pulumi.
+1. Navigate to the Azure Active Directory where you have configured Single Sign On using SAML with Pulumi.
-* Click on **Enterprise Applications** and select the app in which you configured Single Sign On with Pulumi earlier.
+2. Click **Enterprise Applications** and select the app in which you configured Single Sign On with Pulumi earlier.
-* Then, click on the **Provisioning** feature, and change the value of **Provisioning Mode** to **Automatic**.
+3. Click on the **Provisioning** feature, and change the value of **Provisioning Mode** to **Automatic**.

 ### Admin Credentials